Wolox/tech-guides/integrations/google_assistant_dialogflow/actions.md

 - Go to Integration section, enter in "Integration settings".
 Select "welcome" at Explicit invocation and click "Test".
 It updates your Action project for next step.

-- Now you have to create a Function, the backend that will be deploy at Google Cloud Functions.
+- Now you have to create a Function, the backend that will be deployed to Google Cloud Functions.
 Run `firebase init` at you folder project.
 Select "Functions: Configure and deploy Cloud Functions", then "Use an existent project".
 Select the project id from the list.
 Select JavaScript or TypeScript language, Eslint and if you want to install dependencies.
 It creates a "functions" folder with the Funciton.

 - At "functions/index.js" insert this code below: